Computer liquidator: Reasons for liquidation

 Computer liquidators effectively create a secondary market to meet the demand of those who are looking for a cheaper solution and do not require cutting edge technology.
-It is important to note that the IT equipment being liquidated ranges from new technology to old technology.
+The IT equipment being liquidated ranges from new technology to old technology.
 Because of the relatively lower price for secondary market equipment, some companies may even purchase tech devices from the secondary market to use as backups, stocking the equipment themselves preemptively so that a replacement is always on hand in the event of trouble.
 Product availability is also another reason for buyers to buy in this market.
 Manufacturers generally refresh their product line every 12 to 24 months, typically liquidating older products.
 But networking hardware can often see service lives of five years or more, and resellers and computer liquidators might carry products that are upwards of a decade old.
 End users that use a particular product may find it much easier and cheaper to add/replace an older device rather than take on the costs, business disruptions, and knowledge gaps that occur when upgrading to new products.
 When newer products are adopted, the used equipment is inevitably liquidated, thrown out or sold back, which creates a robust marketplace.